 I cannot call him a cheater.

 I can’t be angry.
 He handled everything exactly as he should.
 If there were a rule book for situations such as these he would have violated no provision.
 He’s handled this all as well as anyone could have.
 For that I admire his strength, I respect his loyalty to his word and I’m even more in love with his character.
 The soul of this man has rendered me still.

 I cannot move in anger.
 I cannot rage or cry or burn pictures because there is no reason to.
-In place of what might be a bitter victory is only a bittersweet epiphany.
 For the first time in my life I must learn to move in silence.